MarcinOrlowski/laravel-api-response-builder/README.md

  If you do not want to use code ranges in your API, just set `max_code` in configuration file to some very high value.

- **IMPORTANT** ALL return codes you want ResponseBuilder to use without specifying return message manually MUST be "registered" in `map` otherwise `\InvalidArgumentException` will be thrown.
+ **IMPORTANT** ALL return codes you want Response Builder to use without specifying return message manually MUST be "registered" in `map` otherwise `\InvalidArgumentException` will be thrown.

 ## Messages and Localization ##

- ResponseBuilder utilised standard Laravel's Lang class to deal with messages, so all features are available, incl. support for message with placeholders.
+ Response Builder utilised standard Laravel's Lang class to deal with messages, so all features are available, incl. support for message with placeholders.

 ## Lumen support ##

- ResponseBuilder is **not** compatible with Lumen framework, mainly due to lack of Lang class.
+ Response Builder is **not** compatible with Lumen framework, mainly due to lack of Lang class.

 ## CHANGES ##